-OFFICE OF THE GOVERNOR NEWS RELEASE: GOVERNOR IGE, FIRST LADY, HONOR UH MEN’S VOLLEYBALL 2021 NCAA NATIONAL CHAMPIONS AT WASHINGTON PLACEPosted on May 12, 2021 in Latest News, Newsroom, Press Releases
+OFFICE OF THE GOVERNOR NEWS RELEASE: GOVERNOR IGE, FIRST LADY, HONOR UH MEN’S VOLLEYBALL 2021 NCAA NATIONAL CHAMPIONS AT WASHINGTON PLACEPosted on May 12, 2021 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige and First Lady Dawn Amano-Ige welcomed the University of Hawai‘i Men’s Volleyball 2021 NCAA National Champions to Washington Place for a special proclamation ceremony, declaring May 12, 2021 “Rainbow Warriors Day” in the State of Hawai‘i.